TofuBytes-Studies-Group/SP3-Store-Systemer/README.md

 # SP3-Store-Systemer: MyDRTV Solution Architecture Report

 ## Introduction
-This report outlines the proposed solution architecture and technology stack for the MyDRTV project.
-The project is aimed at promoting Danish TV and film globally by providing a platform for accessing classic TV programs and films.
-The solution addresses key functional and non-functional requirements, including high availability, a user rating system, GDPR compliance, and more.
+This report presents the proposed solution architecture and technology stack for the MyDRTV project, a digital transformation initiative for Denmark’s state broadcaster.
+The platform aims to promote Danish TV and film globally by offering access to a vast collection of old TV programs and films.
+Key features include user ratings, advanced search, personalized recommendations, and GDPR-compliant user interaction.

+The report outlines our systematic approach to selecting the technology stack and architecture, comparing different architectural styles like layered and microservices.
+The architecture design will be supported by diagrams, including use case, domain model, and sequence diagrams.

 ## Project Overview

 ### Objective
-The goal of MyDRTV is to provide global access to a large collection of Danish TV programs and films, with the following core features:
+The MyDRTV platform is designed to provide:
+- Access to a global audience for Danish TV and films.
-- User accounts and interaction
+- User accounts with rating and interaction features.
-- Ratings for TV programs and films
-- Advanced search capabilities by year, title, genre, etc.
+- Advanced search capabilities based on year, title, genre, and other filters.
-- Personalized recommendations based on user activity
+- Personalized recommendations through a "More Programs You May Like" feature.
+- High availability and compliance with GDPR for handling personally identifiable information (PII).

-### Key Requirements
+### Key Functional Requirements
+- **User Interaction:** Account creation, ratings, and conversations on TV programs and films.
+- **Search System:** Advanced search using multiple filters such as year of production, title, and genre.
+- **Personalization:** A recommendation system based on user ratings and interaction.
-- **High Availability:** The platform must be highly available to ensure uninterrupted access to content globally.
+- **High Availability:** Ensuring uninterrupted global access to content.
-- **Ratings System:** A reliable and interactive ratings system that enhances user engagement and reputation for Danish TV.
-- **GDPR Compliance:** Personally identifiable information (PII) must be protected in compliance with GDPR standards.
-- **Personalization:** A "More Programs You May Like" feature to improve user engagement and retention.
+- **GDPR Compliance:** Secure handling of PII with compliance to European regulations.

-## Solution Architecture
+## Architectural Approach

+### Architectural Styles Comparison
+We considered multiple architectural styles for the MyDRTV project.
+Below is a summary of the criteria used in our comparison:
+After evaluating these criteria, we opted for a **microservices architecture** due to its scalability, resilience, and ability to handle the different subsystems like user accounts, ratings, and content search independently.
+This also aligns with the project’s high availability requirement.

-### Technology Stack
+## Technology Stack

-- **Frontend:** [Insert technology here, e.g., React, Vue.js, etc.]
+- **Frontend:** [Frontend technology, e.g., React, Angular]
-- **Backend:** [Insert technology here, e.g., Node.js, Django, etc.]
+- **Backend:** [Backend technology, e.g., Node.js, Django]
-- **Database:** [Insert technology here, e.g., PostgreSQL, MongoDB, etc.]
+- **Database:** [Database, e.g., PostgreSQL, MongoDB]
-- **Search Engine:** [Insert technology here, e.g., Elasticsearch, Solr, etc.]
+- **Search Engine:** [Search technology, e.g., Elasticsearch]
-- **Cloud Hosting/Infrastructure:** [Insert technology here, e.g., AWS, Azure, Google Cloud, etc.]
+- **Recommendation Engine:** [Algorithm or tech for recommendations]
+- **Infrastructure:** Cloud-hosted on [e.g., AWS, Azure] to ensure scalability and high availability.

-### System Design
+## System Design

+### Subsystems Overview (Bounded Contexts in Domain-Driven Design)
+The system will be decomposed into the following bounded contexts:
-- **User Accounts & Authentication:** Describe how user accounts, authentication, and ratings will be handled securely.
+1. **User Management:** Responsible for user accounts, authentication, and handling GDPR compliance.
-- **Search Functionality:** Explain the implementation of advanced search features using various filters like year, genre, and title.
-- **Personalization Features:** Outline the algorithm or approach for generating personalized content recommendations.
-- **GDPR Compliance:** Discuss how PII will be managed securely, including data encryption, consent, and data retention policies.
+2. **Ratings & Interactions:** Manages ratings, comments, and recommendations.
+3. **Search & Content Delivery:** Provides advanced search functionality and efficient content delivery.
+4. **Recommendation Engine:** Delivers personalized recommendations based on user preferences and interactions.

+### Key Diagrams
+- **Use Case Diagram:** Shows the main interactions between users and the system.
+- **Domain Model:** Visualizes the main business concepts (e.g., User, Program, Rating).
+- **Sequence Diagram:** Describes interactions between subsystems, such as how user ratings impact recommendations.

 ## Non-Functional Requirements

 ### High Availability
-- **Redundancy & Failover:** Explain the redundancy and failover mechanisms in place to ensure continuous service availability.
+- **Redundancy & Failover:** Cloud infrastructure with auto-scaling and load balancing will ensure 99.9% uptime.
-- **Scalability:** Outline how the system will handle increasing load and traffic, globally.
+- **Scalability:** Microservices architecture enables horizontal scaling of individual services based on demand.

-### Security
+### Security & GDPR Compliance
-- **Data Protection:** Describe the security measures in place to safeguard personal data, especially concerning GDPR.
+- **Data Protection:** User PII will be encrypted and stored securely.
+Regular audits and compliance checks will ensure GDPR adherence.
-- **User Privacy:** Discuss how user privacy will be ensured, including data anonymization and secure storage.
+- **User Privacy:** Clear user consent for data processing, with tools for data anonymization and deletion upon request.

 ### Performance
-- **Response Time:** Discuss how the system will be optimized for fast loading times and search performance.
+- **Response Time:** The system will be optimized for minimal latency, especially for content search and personalized recommendations.
-- **Load Balancing:** Mention the load balancing strategies to handle a large number of simultaneous users.
+- **Load Balancing:** Advanced load balancing will ensure consistent performance during peak times.

 ## Risk Management

 ### Reputational Risk
-- Explain the importance of a reliable rating system and its impact on user satisfaction and platform credibility.
+- A robust ratings system is critical for user trust and engagement.
+The architecture ensures accuracy and fairness in ratings and recommendations.

 ### Legal and Compliance Risks
-- Highlight the need for GDPR compliance and the potential legal risks associated with mishandling user data.
+- GDPR compliance is non-negotiable.
+Mismanagement of PII could lead to severe legal repercussions and loss of user trust.
+Security audits and compliance checks will be a regular part of the development cycle.

 ## Conclusion
-Summarize the overall architecture and technology stack, and emphasize how the proposed solution will meet the functional and non-functional requirements while promoting Danish TV and film globally.
+The proposed microservices architecture and technology stack will meet the high availability, scalability, and user interaction requirements for MyDRTV while ensuring compliance with GDPR regulations.
+This solution ensures the promotion of Danish TV and films globally through a reliable and engaging platform.

-## References
-- [Include any references or supporting documents here]